 |Christine's Armenian Rice Pilaf with Raisins and Almonds (Photo by Andrew Scrivani for The New York Times)|

-Both her mother's and her recipes appear in a recent edition of the ‘Fresno Bee Flavors Magazine’ (November, 2014).
+Both her mother's and her recipes appear in the November 2014 edition of the ‘Fresno Bee Flavors Magazine’.
 It's a great collection of recipes mostly featuring California products.
 If you take the time to read through it, and I recommend you do, you'll see all sorts of delicious recipes including some from other Armenian ladies from the Fresno area.

 Christine's love for her family and Armenian heritage is inspiring.